-This article will provide details about how to deploy ASP.NET Core web application or Web API on IIS. .NET Core 2.2 onwards there were significant changes in the hosting model to IIS.
-Prior to .NET Core 2.2 only option available was to use IIS as a reverse proxy to ASP.NET Core Kestrel web server.
+This article will provide details about how to perform ASP.NET Core hosting on IIS for both web application and Web API. .NET Core 2.2 onwards there were significant changes in the hosting model to IIS.
+Prior to .NET Core 2.2 only option available was to use IIS as a reverse proxy to the ASP.NET Core Kestrel web server.

 With .NET Core 2.2 option was added for direct in-process hosting to IIS which can improve the performance significantly.
 The old approach with IIS as a reverse proxy is also available as an out-of-process hosting model.
 ASP.NET Core hosting on IIS supports two models for hosting on the IIS i.e. In-process hosting model & out-of-process hosting model.